-Growing up in Millbrook felt like living in two different worlds, even though Sarah and I sat in the same classrooms.
+Growing up in Millbrook felt like living in two different worlds, even though Sarah and I sat in the same worn-out classrooms for twelve years.

 “You remember Sarah from high school?” my mom asked one day over the phone.
-I was in Chicago then, grinding through 60-hour weeks at a marketing firm.
+I was in Chicago then, swallowed by 60-hour workweeks at a marketing firm.

 “She’s working at the hospital now.
 Such a sweet girl.”

-“Liam?” she said, looking up from Dad’s chart, her brown hair pulled into a messy ponytail, those kind eyes exactly as I remembered.
+“Liam?” she said, glancing up from Dad’s chart, her brown hair escaping a messy ponytail, her eyes just as kind and steady as I remembered.

-That conversation turned into coffee after her shift.
+That brief reunion turned into coffee after her shift.
 Coffee turned into dinners.
-Dinners turned into long walks by the lake where she grew up.
-I started driving home every weekend—ostensibly to see Dad, but really, to see her.
+Dinners turned into slow walks by the lake where she grew up.
+Before long, I was driving home every weekend—not just for Dad, but for her.
+Always for her.

-When Dad finally rang the bell for his last treatment, I was faced with a choice: go back to my career in Chicago, or stay in Millbrook with Sarah.
+When Dad finally rang the bell after his last treatment, I was faced with a choice: go back to Chicago or stay in Millbrook with Sarah.

 “I’m not giving anything up,” I told my friend Mike when he questioned my decision.
 “I’m choosing something better.”

-Six months later we moved in together.
-Sarah’s laugh filled the kitchen while I worked remote from a corner desk.
+Six months later we moved into a small rental together.
+Sarah’s laugh filled the kitchen while I worked remote from a little corner desk.
 We whispered dreams late at night—kids, travel, a house we’d make our own.

 One night she said softly, “I still dream about my grandparents’ old house.
 Sitting on the porch, watching our kids play in the lake.
 Silly, huh?”

-“Not silly at all,” I said, filing that longing away in my heart.
+“Not silly at all,” I said, tucking that longing deep inside my heart like a promise.

 Months later, I proposed on the dock where we first opened up to each other.
-She said yes before I even finished the sentence.
+She said yes before I even finished the question.

 That’s when I started planning the surprise.

 Three months before our wedding, the yellow house went up for sale.
-I called the realtor during every lunch break.
-I drained my savings and maxed my cards for the down payment.
-My parents chipped in even when I told them not to.
+I didn’t hesitate—not for a second.
+I called the realtor from my desk at lunch, drained my savings, maxed my cards, begged my parents not to contribute, and lost that argument.

-“This is what you do for love,” Mom said, signing her name.
+“This is what you do for love,” Mom said, signing the check.

-“She’s going to cry happy tears,” he said one evening, stepping back to admire the porch rail we’d just fixed.
+“She’s going to cry happy tears,” he said.

-When she came home, something had shifted.
-She smiled less, stared at her phone more, jumped when it buzzed.
+When she came back, something in her had changed—subtle, but unmistakable.
+She smiled less.
+Laughed less.
+Stared at her phone like it held secrets.
+Flinched when it buzzed.

 “Everything okay?”
 I asked one night.

-Two weeks later, she sat at our kitchen table with tears streaming down her face.
+Two weeks later, she sat at our kitchen table with tears streaking down her cheeks.

 “I can’t do this, Liam.
 I can’t marry you.”